ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ![008](https://user-images.githubusercontent.com/10286961/224358476-2332e36f-0adf-486f-8b17-1b2ad34926aa.jpg)

-- **Merge pull Request**: Normally merge the current PR into the target branch usually when branch to branch merge each other, do not merge the commit record, do not merge PR, or you will forget to add the target branch too many redundant commit records.
+- **Merge pull request**: Normally merge the current PR into the target branch usually when branch to branch merge each other, do not merge the commit record, do not merge PR, or you will forget to add the target branch too many redundant commit records.
 - **Squash and merge**: Merge commit records into a squash and merge into the target branch(this is usually used for merging PR).
 - **Rebase and merge**：When you want to adjust the baseline